 Helena Theakstone, Oasis Fashion

-The tight interaction between digital and IT is just one key business relationship.
+The tight interaction between the digital and IT teams is just one key business relationship.
 Legal concerns about services and data are paramount, says Theakstone.
 Rather than use an internal legal department, Oasis works with law firm Fieldfisher to ensure compliance and governance are prioritised.

 “We work collaboratively, so any new supplier that we’re talking to, we pass the contract to the legal team,” she says.
 “More recently, they’ve come back a couple of times with reservations because the paperwork doesn’t meet the requirements of GDPR.”